 I am proud to be the first in my family to obtain both a bachelor’s and master’s degree (I also aim to be the first to attain a PhD).
 Growing up in the poorest town on Long Island and receiving a second-class education did not hinder me from achieving success in endeavors I pursued.
 It bothers me when I witness people accepting mediocrity in life.
 During my childhood, I was fortunate to have more people in my life who spoke positive words in my ears than those who spoke negative.
 These people did not allow me to accept mediocrity from myself.
 They pushed me to limits I thought I could never cross and I am forever thankful.
 I believe everyone has a dream, a passion, a desire for something great in life.
 But it takes courage, faith, and diligence to achieve it.

 When Sabrina Thompson was trying to decide on a college major, one of her high school teachers informed her that the science and math courses required for a mechanical engineering degree would be too hard for her.
 Instead of taking his advice, she accepted it as a challenge and set out to prove him wrong.
 And, indeed, she did.
-Today, Ms. Thompson works with a team of safety experts to keep the brilliant minds at NASA Goddard Space Flight Center safe and protected in the workplace by identifying potential hazards and creating solutions to mitigate them.
+Today, Ms. Thompson works in the Navigation and Mission Design Branch at NASA Goddard Space Flight Center.
+Previously, she worked with a team of safety experts to keep the brilliant minds at NASA safe and protected in the workplace by identifying potential hazards and creating solutions to mitigate them.
 Throughout her career, she has remained passionate about innovation, space exploration and having a positive impact on society.
 She encourages the next generation to pursue their dreams or passion and refuse to settle for less than they are capable of achieving, just as many of those around her wouldn’t let her settle.
 “They pushed me to limits I thought I could never cross and I am forever thankful,” she said.
 Ms. Thompson earned a bachelor’s degree in mechanical engineering from SUNY Stony Brook, Stony Brook, New York, and a master’s degree in aerospace engineering from Georgia Institute of Technology, Atlanta, Georgia.